 Have a Spa Day

+Take some time to relax for a spa date.
 After all the walking around you will be doing to see all the sites, take some time to enjoy a couples massage or other treatments together.

 Visit Notre-Dame

+Pay a visit to the medieval Catholic cathedral and be awestruck by its glorious beauty.
 Built centuries ago, the renowned church is one of the best examples of French Gothic structures in the world.
 It is located at the eastern end of the Île de la Cité, one of two remaining natural islands in the Seine within Paris.

 While you can not currently visit the interior as it is being restored, you can still see the exterior and see the interior being worked on from the outside.
+You can learn more about the restoration progress along the side of the gates outside the cathedral.

 Tour Sainte-Chapelle

-Boasting the Gothic splendor of Rayonnant-style, the chapel was once a revered holy site now known for its phenomenal aesthetics and architecture.
+The Sainte-Chapelle is a royal chapel housed inside the medieval Palais de la Cité.
+Boasting the Gothic splendor of Rayonnant style, the chapel was once a revered holy site now known for its phenomenal aesthetics and architecture.

+Richly embellished, the highlight of the Sainte-Chapelle is the hundreds of stained-glass windows that depict tales from the Old and New Testaments.
 Once you have explored the interiors, check out the exteriors and click some pictures.
 To avoid waiting in long queues, purchase a skip-the-line ticket.

 Go by the Conciergerie

-Sprawling with its fortresses and arches, the building is right across River Seine.
+Sprawling with its fortresses and arches, the building is right across the River Seine.
 It was formerly a prison where many notable figures including Marie Antoinette spent their last months before being executed.

-Today, Conciergerie is now a must-visit landmark in Paris.
+Today, the Conciergerie is a must-visit landmark in Paris.
 It does have a bloody history with dingy jail cells but otherwise, its enchanting beauty will deceive you!
+It is ironic how it contains both terror and beauty within itself.

 Check Out Montmartre

-With an overlook of the breathtaking cityscape, you can take your significant other on a journey through the narrow street of Paris walking through the neighborhoods where Pablo Picasso, Salvador Dali, and many other renowned artists used to have their studios.
+With an overlook of the breathtaking cityscape, you can take your significant other on a journey through the narrow streets of Paris walking through the neighborhoods where Pablo Picasso, Salvador Dali, and many other renowned artists used to have their studios.

 Go On A Food Tour